What insects start with O? Insects are complex organisms with their biology and behavior.

 The Odorous House Ant (Tapinoma sessile) is a minor North American ant species.

-These ants’ names are derived from the foul odor they emanate when crushed, frequently described as smelling like rotting coconut.
+These ants‘ names are derived from the foul odor they emit when crushed, which is frequently described as smelling like rotting coconut.

-Odorous House Ants are not considered a pest, but when they invade homes in quest of food, they can be a nuisance.
+Odorous House Ants are not considered pests, but when they invade homes in search of food, they can be a nuisance.

 19. Old House Dullness

-The larvae of the Old House Borer (Hylotrupes bajulus) penetrate into the structural timbers of buildings.
+The larvae of the Old House Borer (Hylotrupes bajulus) penetrate the structural timbers of buildings.

-Existing throughout North America and Europe, Old House Borers can cause significant damage to older residences and other structures.
+Old house borers, which exist throughout North America and Europe, can cause significant damage to older residences and other structures.

 Old House Borer infestations are often difficult to control and require professional pest management.